Updated: Jan 27

-Having survived since the end of XVIII century.
-The traditions of hand-drawn ceramics of Kosiv spread in the town of Kosiv and nearby villages Pistyn, Verbovets, Staryi Kosiv and the urban-type settlement Kutiv.
+Having survived since the XVIII century, traditions of hand-drawn ceramics of the Kosiv region have spread from the town of Kosiv and nearby villages Pistyn, Verbovets, Staryi Kosiv, and the urban-type settlement of Kutiv far and wide.

-The role of the main center of the national pottery was first played by the Pistyn village.
-It had its own ceramic school, its own style and its own tradition.
+The main centre of Ukraine's national pottery was at first the village of Pistyn.
+It had its own ceramic school, its own style, and its own traditions.

-The plots of paintings of the Pistyn craftsmen are closer to the folk primitive, and the favorite motifs of the ornament are triangles and their combinations that cover the walls of the vessels and edges of the bowls.
-Since the XIX century the center of pottery moved to Kosiv.
-It formed the recognizable features of the Kosiv ceramics:
+The plots of paintings of Pistyn craftsmen are closer to what we know as folk primitive, and the favourite motifs include triangles and the many combinations that cover the edges of whatever ceramic piece they happen to adorn.
+From the XIX century, Ukraine's ceramic centre could be found in Kosiv, which formed the recognisable features of the Kosiv ceramics we recognise today:

-- three-color palette (yellow, green and brown), it is associated with the perception of nature (the sun, mountains and land);
+- three-color palette (yellow, green, and brown), which is associated with the sun, mountains, and land

-- the reflection of the life of Hutsuls, their beliefs and traditional way of life;
+- a reflection of Hutsul life, their beliefs, and a more traditional way of life

-- the application of biblical scenes and images of saints, churches and bell towers.
+- an application of biblical scenes and images of saints, churches, and bell towers

 Koshak P. (1860-1942) Baklaha.
 Vessel.
 Early ХХ century.
 Pistyn village.
 23.8x19 cm.
 Clay, engobe.
 Formation on a circle, engraving, painting, glazing

-The main feature of pottery is that it is man-made.
-This is the uniqueness of each ceramic work.
-Most of the products were made by potters on the potter's wheel and these objects included mainly applied dishes made of local raw materials - clay of dark gray color, which when put into pottery kiln discovered a red tint.
+The main feature of pottery in general is that it is man-made, providing a certain uniqueness to each ceramic work.
+Most of the products from more than 100 years ago were made on a potter's wheel and included dishes mainly, made of local raw materials (clay, mostly dark gray in color), which, when put in a pottery kiln, revealed a beautiful red tint.

-The range of products was wide enough: pots for cooking; milk pots; mugs and pots, flasks, different barrels for liquids; pottery for Easter cakes and supply for baking cakes; makitras for grinding poppy; bowls, jars and mugs.
+The range of products was fairly wide: pots for cooking; milk pots; mugs and cups; flasks; different barrels for liquids; pieces for Easter cakes and cakes in general; makitras for grinding poppy seeds; and various bowls, jars, and mugs.

 Verbivska N. (1929 g.)
 Vase.
 1961.
 Kosiv.
 Clay, engobe, watering.
 Formation on a circle, engraving, painting, glazing

-The basis for a bright decorative system of Hutsul ceramics in the early nineteenth century was rytuvannia (the engraved painting).
-With this technique, the product is fully covered with a thin layer of white clay, and the outline of the ornament was painted on the dried white background, its planes were filled with brown engobe and burned for the first time.
-After that, the object was painted with ceramic paints of yellow and green colors, covered with glaze and burned again.
-In the decoration of utensils another interesting tool was used– flow mottles: targeted towards the spot of green glaze they added dynamism to a composition.
+The basis for the bright decorative system of Hutsul ceramics in the early XIX century was rytuvannia (engraved painting).
+Using this technique, the ceramic item is fully covered with a thin layer of white clay.
+An outline is painted on the dried white background, which is then filled in in brown and burned for the first time.
+Following this, the item is then painted with ceramic paints of yellow and green, covered with glaze, and burned again.

-Besides the tableware forms usual for Ukraine, vessels for wine were made in Subcarpathia region – clay pots of flaky shape, banks for liquid, narrow jars for oil and ring-shaped vases.
-Large candlestick for one candle is a special, inherent only in the Subcarpathia region ceramic form (postavnyk), which was presented to the Church by parishioners.
+In addition to tableware, vessels for wine were made in the Subcarpathian region – clay pots of interesting shapes, banks for liquid, narrow jars for oil, and ring-shaped vases.
+Large candlesticks for a single candle was a special piece.
+Inherent only in the Subcarpathian region, this ceramic form - or postavnyk was presented to the church by parishioners.

 Kovbasynnyk, M. Candleholder.
 1867.
 Kosiv.
 Clay, engobe.
 Formation on a circle, engraving, painting, glazing

-The development of ceramics of Pistyn is associated with the works of Zintiuk dynasty, in particular of Dmytro, whose years of intensive work included 1840-1865.
-Petro Koshak (1860-1942) is a well-known representative of the late generation of Pistyn craftsmen.
+The development of ceramics in Pistyn is associated with the works of the Zintiuk dynasty, in particular of Dmytro, whose years of intensive work included 1840-1865.
+Petro Koshak (1860-1942) is also a well-known representative of the late generation of Pistyn craftsmen.

-The feature of creativity of the outstanding craftsman of the Kosiv ceramics Mykhaylo Baraniuk (1834-1902) from Moskalivka which is near Kosiv was the central arrangement of drawing, symmetric and balanced composition.
-Slender ornamental motifs are adherent to the works of Yosyp Baraniuk (1863-1942), the last of the great craftsmen of Moskalivka.
+The feature of creativity of outstanding craftsman from Kosiv, inlcuding Mykhaylo Baraniuk (1834-1902) from Moskalivka (near Kosiv), was the central arrangement of drawings, symmetric and balanced.
+Likewise, slender ornamental motifs are adherent to the works of Yosyp Baraniuk (1863-1942), the last of the great craftsmen of Moskalivka.

 Baraniuk Y. (1863-1942) A bowl.
 Early ХХ century.
 Kosiv.
 Clay, engobe.
 Formation on a circle, engraving, painting, glazing

-The craftsman of Kosiv ceramics of the third quarter of the XIX century Oleksa Bakhmatiuk (1820-1882) enriched the tradition of Kosiv hand-drawn ceramics with a new element - the so-called Bakhmatiuk flower: its middle is an ellipse filled with partial letters and surrounded by dots.
-Around the flower, there is a halo which is a yellow stripe, bounded by a toothed line.
+The craftsman of Kosiv ceramics of the third quarter of the XIX century, including Oleksa Bakhmatiuk (1820-1882), enriched the tradition of hand-drawn ceramics from Kosiv with a new element - the so-called Bakhmatiuk flower: its middle is an ellipse filled with partial letters and surrounded by dots.
+Around the flower, there is a halo which features a yellow stripe, bounded by a toothed line.
 Bakhmatiuk’s works were exhibited in Vienna in 1873 and Lviv in 1877.
-Visiting the exhibition in Coloma in 1880, the Austrian Emperor Franz Joseph bought a whole furnace made by the craftsman.
+Visiting the exhibition in Coloma in 1880, Austrian Emperor Franz Joseph bought a whole furnace made by this very craftsman.

-Craftsmen of the second half of the XX century, Pavlyna Tsvilyk (1891-1964), Viktoria Voloshchuk (1932) and Nadiia Verbivska (1929) continued developing traditions of Kosiv ceramics.
-Their works are rich both in form and painting.
+Craftsmen of the second half of the XX century, Pavlyna Tsvilyk (1891-1964), Viktoria Voloshchuk (1932), and Nadiia Verbivska (1929) continued developing the traditions of Kosiv ceramics, and their works are rich both in form and painting.

 Tsvilyk P. (1891-1964).
 Flower Pot in the shape of a ram.
 Kosiv, 1959.
 24.8x26.4x15 cm.
 Bottle for beverages.
 1950s.
 Kosiv.
 Clay, engobe.
 Formation on a circle, engraving, painting, glazing

-Now the tradition is developing in two directions: as a small shop production and private creative workshops.
-Its well-known carriers include: Oksana Beisiuk, Khrystyna Balahurak, Bohdan Burmych, Ivanna Kozak-Dileta, Valentyna Dzhuraniuk, Uliana Shkromiuk, Mariia Hryniuk, Vasyl Strypko, Mykhailo Susak, the creative family of Ihor, Khrystyna and Tereza Trots, and many other interesting artists.
+Today, the tradition develops in a couple of directions: as small shop productions and private creative workshops.
+Its well-known artists include: Oksana Beisiuk, Khrystyna Balahurak, Bohdan Burmych, Ivanna Kozak-Dileta, Valentyna Dzhuraniuk, Uliana Shkromiuk, Mariia Hryniuk, Vasyl Strypko, Mykhailo Susak, the creative family of Ihor, Khrystyna and Tereza Trots, and many other interesting artists.

-In 2016, the traditions of Kosiv hand-drawn ceramics were included in the national list of elements of the intangible cultural heritage of Ukraine.
+In 2016, the traditions of Kosiv hand-drawn ceramics were included on the national list of Elements of Intangible Cultural Heritage of Ukraine.